IBM/slack-wrench/packages/bolt-interactions/README.md

 ## Understanding Flows

-Bolt interactions creates a new concept of a user interaction called a `flow`.
-A flow is set of bolt event listeners that are linked by a shared state.
+This package creates a new concept of a user interaction called a `flow`.
+A `flow` logically represents a set of linked actions typically associated with a user flow.
+Introducing this new concept makes your application easier to reason about and keeps your focus on the outcome and user interaction.

+`flow`s are implemented as a set of bolt event listeners linked by a shared state.

 Here's an example: